Jim-Duke/bumbyextras/README.md

 The basic structure of this repository has the basic project files such as this README.md file and three main directories outlined below:

+- **Documentation**
+  Miscellaneous documentation including process documentation and other useful references.

 - **Published**
   This directory contains an image of the hymnal as it should be published to the shared dropbox folder used by the South Bumby song leaders and media handlers.